kubewarden/helm-charts/charts/kubewarden-controller/README.md

 **Note well**: The `ClusterAdmissionPolicy` is deployed in the `default` Policy Server.
 Which is installed in the `kubewarden-policy-server` chart.
-If you do not install the chart, you should deploy a Policy Server firts.
+If you do not install the chart, you should deploy a Policy Server first.
 Check out the [documentation](https://docs.kubewarden.io/quick-start.html#policy-server) for more details

 Let's try to create a Pod with no privileged containers: